-During this time, the prosecution can show physical evidence, as well as call witness to the stand to testify.
+During this time, the prosecution can show physical evidence, as well as call witnesses to the stand to testify.
 The defense will seek to convince the court that the prosecution has insufficient evidence and the charges should be dropped.
 To do this, they can present evidence of their own, as well as cross-examine the prosecution’s witnesses.

 At the preliminary hearing, the judge will also determine what evidence will be admissible in court.
 If the trial does go to court, most of the evidence and witness testimony will have to be presented again.
 During this hearing, your defense attorney can severely weaken the prosecution’s case by filing pretrial motions that can lead to the suppressing of evidence or witness testimonies.
 If a pretrial motion is successful, it may make substantial pieces of evidence inadmissible in court, leaving the prosecution’s case extremely depleted.